-Hip Dysplasia is a condition that can have lifelong consequences for any families affected.
+Hip Dysplasia is a condition that affects babies when the hip joint does not form properly.
+It can have lifelong consequences for a child and their family.

 What is Hip Dysplasia?